Introduction to Graph Neural Networks for Machine Learning Engineers: Graph Neural Networks

-These node features feed into the message-passing layers, which are the most important layers for the GNNs performance \cite{wu2019simplifying}.
-If $A$ is a graph with a matrix of node features $\widetilde X = (\tilde x_i)_{i \in \mathcal N}$, then a message-passing layer is a map \beq \messagep : (\widetilde X, A) \to (H, A) \eeq from the graph $A$ with node features $\widetilde X$ to the graph $A$ with node features $H = (h_i)_{i \in \mathcal N}$, where the node feature vectors $h_i \in \R^{\widetilde \ell}$ are obtained by aggregating information from each node's neighborhood.
+The node features from~\eqref{preout} feed into the message-passing layers, which are the most important layers for the GNN's performance~\cite{wu2019simplifying}.
+While the pre-processing layers operate on each node independently, the message-passing layers operate on the entire graph, so we combine the individual node features $h_i\psup{0}$ into a feature matrix for the whole graph, $H\psup{0}\in \R^{\vert\mathcal N\vert\times m_0}$.
+Let $K$ be the number of message passing layers.
+For $0\leq k \leq K-1$, the message-passing layer $(k+1)$ is a map \beq \messagep \left( (\mathcal N, A, H^{(k)}) \right) = H^{(k+1)} \eeq from the graph with node feature matrix $H\psup{k}$ to the node feature matrix $H\psup{k+1}\in\R^{\vert\mathcal N\vert\times m_{k+1}}$.
+Message-passing layers produce their output node features by aggregating information from each node's immediate neighbors in the graph.
 Then node features from each successive message-passing layer contain information that has been aggregated over a wider set of nodes than the previous layers.
-At the end, an encoder of a $k$-layer GNN that aggregates node features over a 1-hop neighborhood produces low dimensional node embeddings that summarize information in each node's $k$-hop neighborhood.
+The final output from message passing layers that aggregate node features over 1-hop neighborhoods is a set of low dimensional node features that summarize information in each node's $K$-hop neighborhood.
 In this way, message-passing layers resemble the highly successful convolutional neural networks for image classification.